learn-co-curriculum/hs-advanced-ruby-project-setup/README.md

 #### `views` directory

 This directory holds the code that will be displayed in the browser.
 In a Sinatra app we use .erb files instead of .html files because .erb files allow us to include regular, old HTML tags AND special erb tags which contain Ruby code.
-We'll start out with just one file `tweets.erb` which will display the tweets we create.
+We'll start out with just one file `index.erb` which will display the tweets we create.

 ### `config` directory